20 Backyard Wedding Ideas

 If you or your partner have a green thumb, put it to good use by creating natural decorations through landscaping.
 It’s a thoughtful, budget-friendly way to make your backyard wedding unique.
 Here are a few recommendations to make your landscaping extra special:

-16. Provide Games and Entertainment
+16. Include Games

 Dancing and an open bar are great, but make the most of your backyard by offering other forms of entertainment during the cocktail hour and reception with fun lawn games such as cornhole, giant Jenga, and beer pong.

-17. Offer Activities for Kids
+17. Offer Kid-Friendly Activities

-18. Create Separate Relaxation Spaces
+18. Style Separate Spaces

 If you have enough space, style a secluded area away from the lights and dance floor where guests can kick back with a refreshing beverage.
 Style the setting with comfortable outdoor furniture and low lighting to set a relaxing mood.